 This series of studies called ‘The Big Journey’ aims to be that map.
 It’s a panorama of the Bible narrative from creation through redemption to new creation.
 Along the way, it highlights key themes that run through the Bible (for example, the Kingdom of God, the covenants, the Sabbath, the ‘seed of the woman’, etc.).
 In addition, it introduces some of the foundational doctrines of the Christian faith at appropriate points in the narrative (for example, the Incarnation is explained in study 10 which tells about Jesus’ birth and life).

 ‘The Big Journey’ comprises 16 studies.
 Each is an illustrated A4 pamphlet from 12 to 24 pages long, formatted as a PDF.
 Click on the PDF icons below to download them.
-Alternatively, you can use the dropdown menus above for more information on each of the series and download the studies from there.
+Alternatively, you can use the dropdown menus above for more information on each of the series and to download the studies.

 What are the practical aims of these studies?

 ► To help make the Bible story clearer to you.
 Many things in the Bible seem rather haphazard and obscure.
 But when viewed in the context of the whole story, we see their true significance.

 ► To help you to explain to others what we believe and why we believe it – the Bible makes sense of life, the universe and everything!

 ► To help you in your own personal walk with God.
 For as the word ‘walk’ suggests, each of us, too, is on a journey.
 From conception to dying moment and beyond, God has a purpose for our lives.
 When we see how faithfully and purposefully God has guided and protected His people through history, we can all trust God to do the same for us.

 How might these studies be used?
 Apart from personal study, these studies might find application for teaching in a local church (which was the original setting of these studies).
 It’s also possible that they may find use in a Bible school or Christian training centre as a kind of ‘foundation course’ in Biblical Theology.